maciejhirsz/logos/book/src/state-machine-codegen.md

 stack overflows).
 This option can be added using a `config.toml` file ([example](https://github.com/0x2a-42/herring/blob/main/.cargo/config.toml)).
-It is probably not a good idea to do this in production code, as adding new LLVM passes to rust increases the possiblity of finding compiler bugs.
+It is probably not a good idea to do this in production code, as adding new LLVM passes to rust increases the possibility of facing compiler bugs.
 There is also the possibility of this optimization being added at the rust level.
 This is being explored by [RFC 3720](https://github.com/rust-lang/rfcs/pull/3720).
 If that RFC is implemented, the logos state machine codegen could use the new